MyLovelyAxe/Motion_Classification_Thesis_IAW_RWTH/README.md

 #### Step7: Verify dataset

-After generating dataset, you can still verify it to check if calculation has problems, just like **Step5: Verify features**.
+After generating dataset, you can still verify it to check if calculation has problems, and check the fft of randomly selected windows, just like **Step5: Verify features**.

 Example for static data connected by one single .csv